Born to Be Wild

-"Born to Be Wild" is a song written by Mars Bonfire and first performed by the band Steppenwolf.
-The song is often invoked in both popular and counter culture to denote a biker appearance or attitude.
-It is most notably featured in the 1969 film Easy Rider.
-It is sometimes described as the first heavy metal song, and the second-verse lyric "heavy metal thunder" marks the first use of this term in rock music (although not as a description of a musical style but rather a motorcycle).
+"Born to Be Wild" is a song written by Mars Bonfire and first released as a single by Steppenwolf.
+Although the lyrics do not specifically mention motorcycles, the song is often invoked in both popular and counterculture to denote a biker appearance or attitude since being featured in the 1969 film Easy Rider.
+Sometimes, "Born to Be Wild" is described as the first heavy metal song, and the second-verse lyric "heavy metal thunder" marks the first use of this term in rock music (although not as a description of a musical style, but rather a motorcycle).

-Composition
+Music and lyrics

-"Born to Be Wild" was written by Mars Bonfire as a ballad.
+Mars Bonfire wrote "Born to Be Wild" as a ballad.
 Bonfire was previously a member of the Sparrows, the predecessor band to Steppenwolf, and his brother was Steppenwolf's drummer.
 Although he initially offered the song to other bands — The Human Expression, for one — "Born to Be Wild" was first recorded by Steppenwolf in a sped-up and rearranged version that AllMusic's Hal Horowitz described as "a roaring anthem of turbo-charged riff rock" and "a timeless radio classic as well as a slice of '60s revolt that at once defines Steppenwolf's sound and provided them with their shot at AM immortality".

+According to Classic Rock Magazine, the track was the first in history to incorporate the word "heavy metal" into its lyrics.

-Release and reception
+Release and commercial performance

+"Born to Be Wild" was Steppenwolf's third single off their self-titled debut album, and became their signature song, reaching number two on the Billboard Hot 100 singles charts.
+It was kept from the number-one spot by "People Got to Be Free" by the Rascals.